 The Honor of the Queen (Honor Harrington Book 2) by David Weber (Amazon) — I went to Hooked on Books looking to pick up the next book in the Destroyerman series, but unfortunately they didn’t have it.
 Instead, I decided to pick up the second book in the Honor Harrington series.
 These books are famous in military SF circles and I read the first one as part of my Summer 2013 reading list.
 I can’t say it blew me away; it was a decent enough book, but Weber had a tendency to portray her as a near-perfect officer who knew the answer to almost every problem (and was given a crap assignment as a result).
 It wasn’t bad, and I was willing to give the series another try.

 The Player of Games (The Culture, Book 2) by Iain Banks (Amazon) — Book 2 of Iain Banks’ The Culture series involves a master grognard who takes on biggest games in any galaxy.
 As with the first book in the series, Consider Phlebas, Banks takes us back to the Culture, the very pinnacle of a postmodern, post-scarcity society in which humans are effectively immortal, artificial intelligences benignly guide sentient progress, and no one wants for anything.

 It’s a safe, regulated, and protected civilization … but a few find it to be, well, boring.
 Jernau Morat Gurgeh is the best game player in the Culture and he’s hungry for new challenges.
 That hunger takes him to the Empire of Azad, an alien culture with three sexes who’s entire civilization is ordered based on the playing of one all-consuming game.

-Victory Conditions (Vatta’s War, Book 5) by Elizabeth Moon (Amazon) — I started reading Vatta's War as a potential replacement for other series that had run their course.
-Now I've reached the final novel in this series as well, in which Kylara Vatta — now Commander Vatta — has built an allied fleet of warships.
-She intends to use this fleet is preparing to take the fight to the pirates who nearly destroyed her family's business and smashed the galaxy's faster-than-light communications network.
+Victory Conditions (Vatta’s War, Book 5) by Elizabeth Moon (Amazon) — I started reading Vatta’s War as a potential replacement for other series that had run their course.
+Now I’ve reached the final novel in this series as well, in which Kylara Vatta — now Commander Vatta — has built an allied fleet of warships and is preparing to take the fight to the pirates who nearly destroyed her family’s business and smashed the galaxy’s faster-than-light communications network.